SantiQ95/Proyecto-CRM/README.md

 # CRM Console App + FastAPI Microservice (Python + MongoDB)

-A lightweight, modular CRM system that combines a rich **command-line interface** with a secure **FastAPI-based user creation API**.
-Easily manage users and invoices through the terminal—or let authorized external systems create users with API keys and usage limits.
+A lightweight, modular CRM system that combines a clean **command-line interface** with a secure **FastAPI-based user creation API**.
+Easily manage users and invoices through the terminal—or allow external systems to create users via API keys and usage limits.

 ---